 Here’s what to expect when flying with a low-cost carrier.

 Price: As mentioned above, the price is one of the biggest advantages of choosing a budget airline over a full-service one.
-For example, with Fly540 you can find cheap domestic and international flights to various destinations across Kenya, Tanzania, South Soudan and other incredible places in Africa.
 That way, you can save money to spend on other things, such as accommodation, food, safari excursions, and other small luxuries.

 Flexibility: Most low-cost airlines fly to multiple destinations and at a greater frequency than full-service ones.
 That allows you to fly to one city, spend a few days there and then fly to another one and book a return flight from there.